MetPX/sarracenia/doc/mesh_gts.rst

 ---------------------------------------------

-"Store and Forward" is a term we will use here to denote technologies that deal with data on receipt.
+"Store and Forward" is a term we will use here to denote technologies that deal with data on receipt, in contrast to simply storing the data and awaiting clients' polls.
 Real-time systems such as the GTS get around the retrieval expense problem by storing and forwarding at the same time.
 When a datum is received, a table of interested parties is consulted, and then the forwarding is done based on the data already "retrieved".